What is the cost of a Hawaii real estate school bond?

 - and more

-For a detailed list of the requirements for real estate instruction providers, check out the legislation in the “Important Links” section.
+For a detailed list of the requirements for real estate instruction providers, check out the legislation in the “Additional Resources” section.

 In the event of a valid claim, the surety must cover the losses and damages incurred upon the obligee.
 The principal then has to repay the principal the same amount of money in a timely manner.

 SuretyBonds.com works hard to ensure customer satisfaction.
 Apply for a free bond quote online and one of our experts will cater to your personal bonding needs!

 How to become a real estate instructor or school in Hawaii

 The Hawaii Department of Commerce and Consumer Affairs obligates prelicense real estate instructors to file a surety bond before they can provide legal real estate instruction.
 The bond amount varies according to the scope of the real estate service, but cannot be less than $2,000.
 This is a biennial bond, meaning that bondholders must renew this bond before December 31 of even-numbered years if they wish to continue in their profession.
 In the event of cancellation, the surety must provide the Department of Commerce and Consumer Affairs a 30-day written notice of cancellation.
 During these 30 days, the surety remains liable for any claims filed against the bond.

 All prelicense real estate instructors and schools must obtain certificates of registration before commencing operations.
 The requirements outlined in the application include: